 Mission and Program Goals

-The mission on the M.S. in Exercise Physiology Program is to prepare qualified professionals at the master’s level to work in clinical rehabilitation settings, health promotion/preventative settings, fitness and sport programs, tactical training programs, and college/university settings.
-Upon graduation, students would possess the breadth and depth of knowledge and skills in the field to sit for a variety of clinical and related specialty certifications, and/or doctoral level work in exercise or integrative physiology, or other allied health disciplines.
+The mission on the M.S. in Exercise Physiology Program is to prepare qualified professionals at the master's level to work in clinical rehabilitation settings, health promotion/preventative settings, fitness and sport programs, tactical training programs, and college/university settings.
+Upon graduation, students would possess the breadth and depth of knowledge and skills in the field to sit for a variety of clinical and related specialty certifications, and/or doctoral level work in exercise physiology or other allied health disciplines.